Shrreya/MyReads/README.md

 │   └── index.html # App static template.
 └── src
     ├── App.css # Styles for the app.
     ├── App.js # This is the root of the app.
-Contains static HTML right now.
+Manages the state and routes.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── components # Composable React Components.
     │   ├── Book.js # React Component displaying book details.